walquis/http-class/README.md

 Setup:
     $ git clone https://github.com/walquis/http-class.

+NOTE: This curriculum and examples are Ruby-centric.
+Some of them have been converted over to Python.

 * Receive a request from a client (e.g., client.rb, cURL, and/or telnet), and return "Hello, world".
 [Describe server.rb and client.rb and run them side-by-side.
 Have the students do it too].